ZhongliangGuo/CS5010/README.md

 ## Past exam

 Past exam.
 This year both two teachers are new.
-So the exam papers do not have the value to refer.
+So the past exam papers do not have the value to refer.

 ## Final exam